ACT New Zealand: 2023-present: Coalition with National

+In late January 2026, ACT opposed the introduction of new legislation targeting modern slavery.
+National and Labour subsequently announced they would co-sponsor a new bill targeting modern slavery.

+In late June 2026, the associate justice minister Nicole McKee was appointed as ACT's deputy leader during the party's annual general meeting in Auckland.

 Principles

 According to former party leader Rodney Hide, ACT's values are "individual freedom, personal responsibility, doing the best for our natural environment and for smaller, smarter government in its goals of a prosperous economy, a strong society, and a quality of life that is the envy of the world".
 ACT states that it adheres to classical-liberal and small (or limited) government principles coupled with what the party considers as a high regard for individual freedom and personal responsibility.
 ACT sets out its values: